William Barton (New Zealand cricketer): Life

 Born in England, Barton was educated at Cranleigh School in Surrey, where he was coached at cricket by the professional players Harry Jupp and James Street.
-He migrated to New Zealand on the ship St Leonards, arriving in November 1877, and worked for the Bank of New Zealand, first in Wanganui, then in Auckland from 1882, in Blenheim from early 1888, in Whangarei from late 1888, in Kaikoura from 1895, then as manager of the Rangiora branch from 1906.
+He migrated to New Zealand on the ship St Leonards, arriving in November 1877, and worked for the Bank of New Zealand, first in Wanganui, then in Auckland from 1882, in Blenheim from early 1888, in Whangārei from late 1888, in Kaikōura from 1895, then as manager of the Rangiora branch from 1906.
 He retired in 1920, having served the bank for 43 years.

-He married Eva Hamlin Stevens at St Mark's Anglican Church in the Auckland suburb of Remuera in November 1888.
+Barton married Eva Hamlin Stevens at St Mark's Anglican Church in the Auckland suburb of Remuera in November 1888.
 Both choristers since their youth, they were members of the choir of St John's Church in Rangiora for more than 30 years.
-They had one son, Frederick, born in Whangarei in 1891.
+They had one son, Frederick, born in Whangārei in 1891.
 Eva died at home in Rangiora on 29 July 1938.
 Barton died at his brother's home in the Christchurch suburb of Redcliffs on 15 September 1942.

 Cricket career

 The New Zealand cricketer Dan Reese considered Barton the first great New Zealand batsman.
-He singled out Barton's performance for the Wanganui XXII against the 1880-81 Australian XI, when he scored 44 out of the 85 required to win, against the bowling of Fred Spofforth, Harry Boyle and Joey Palmer, in a match in which 51 wickets fell for 266 runs.
+He singled out Barton's performance for the Wanganui XXII against the 1880–81 Australian XI, when he scored 44 out of the 85 required to win, against the bowling of Fred Spofforth, Harry Boyle and Joey Palmer, in a match in which 51 wickets fell for 266 runs.

 Barton's representative career began in November 1879 when, in a one-day match, he scored 67 for Wanganui against Wellington, in a match in which 40 wickets fell for 271 runs.
 A few weeks later, in his first first-class match, he scored 75 not out ("a grand innings without a ghost of a chance") out of West Coast's first innings of 120 in a victory over Wellington.
 No other batsman in the match exceeded 26.
 It was West Coast's only first-class match.
 Dan Reese later wrote: "For a couple of years ...
 Wanganui cricket reached first-class standard, chiefly on account of Barton, then the best batsman in New Zealand, being resident there.
 But neither before nor since have they been first-class."

 Barton began representing Auckland soon after moving to work there in 1882.
 In a two-day match for Auckland against a Dunedin combined team in 1882–83, Barton opened the batting and carried his bat for 76 out of a total of 150; no one else in the match reached 35.
 A Dunedin cricket journalist later described Barton as "probably the finest batsman who has settled in the colony", a batsman "of uncommon brilliancy".
 Playing for Auckland against Taranaki later that season, he opened the batting and scored 74; no one else in the match reached 50.
 The Auckland Star commented that his innings showed why Barton had "the reputation of being the best batsman in the colony".